QUIC Hunter: Finding QUIC Deployments and Identifying Server Libraries Across the Internet: Abstract

 \section{Abstract}

-The new \quic{} protocol can be implemented in user space, and various implementations already exist.
-While they follow the same specification and general interoperability is given, differences in performance, functionality, but also security (\eg{} due to bugs) can be expected.
-Therefore, knowledge about the implementation of an endpoint on the Internet can help researchers, operators and users to better analyze connections, evaluations and findings.

-We provide an approach to identify used libraries of \quic{} servers based on \texttt{CONNECTION\_CLOSE} frames and transport parameter orders.
-We apply our methodology to Internet-wide scans and identify at least one deployment for 18 \quic{} libraries.
-In total, we can identify the library of \sm{8.8} IPv4 and \sm{2.5} IPv6 addresses.
+The diversity of \quic{} implementations poses challenges for Internet measurements and the analysis of the \quic{} ecosystem.
+While all implementations follow the same specification and there is general interoperability, differences in performance, functionality, but also security (\eg{} due to bugs) can be expected.
+Therefore, knowledge about the implementation of an endpoint on the Internet can help researchers, operators, and users to better analyze connections, performance, and security.
+In this work, we improved the detection rate of \quic{} scans to find more deployments and provide an approach to effectively identify \quic{} server libraries based on \texttt{CONNECTION\_CLOSE} frames and transport parameter orders.
+We performed Internet-wide scans and identified at least one deployment for 18 \quic{} libraries.
+In total, we can identify the libraries with \sm{8.0} IPv4 and \sm{2.5} IPv6 addresses.
+We provide a comprehensive view of the landscape of competing \quic{} libraries.